simo2313-tec/Evangadi-Forum-/README.md

 - **User Authentication**: Secure login & signup with JWT, XSS protection, and friendly error handling.
 - **Ask & Answer Questions**: Post questions, provide answers, and engage in meaningful discussions.
+- **Nested Comments**: Add comments to answers for more detailed discussions.
 - **Voting System**: Upvote/downvote questions and answers with real-time feedback and modern UI.
 - **Search & Filter**: Instantly search questions by tag, title, or description.
 Sort by most recent or most popular.
 - **Pagination**: Fast, server-side pagination for questions and answers.